GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Experimental Results

-In \cref{tab:ate_closed}, we compare the closed loop performance of GCN-SLAM with our previous work, as well as ORB-SLAM2, Elastic Fusion, and RGBDTAM.
-GCN-SLAM successfully tracks the position in all sequences with an error similar to that of GCN, whereas ORB-SLAM2 fails on two sequences.
-GCNv2 has significantly reduced drift error compared to ORB-SLAM2 in the fast rotations of fr1\textunderscore360.
+In \cref{tab:ate_closed}, we compare the closed loop performance of GCN-SLAM with our previous work, as well as ORB-SLAM2, ElasticFusion, and RGBD-TAM.
+GCN-SLAM succeeds in tracking for all sequences with an error comparable to that of GCN, whereas ORB-SLAM2 fails on two sequences.
+GCNv2 has less error than ORB-SLAM2 in the fast rotations of fr1\textunderscore360.
 It is also noteworthy that for this particular sequence, the original GCN does significantly better than both ORB-SLAM2 and GCN-SLAM.
-ORB-SLAM2 is tracking well in all other sequences, and the errors of both GCN-SLAM and ORB-SLAM2 are small.
+ORB-SLAM2 is tracking well in all other sequences, and the errors of both GCN-SLAM and ORB-SLAM2 are small. \jiexiong{These results are particularly encouraging, as GCN-SLAM does not use the ORB-specific feature matching heuristic that exist in ORB-SLAM2, leaving room for further performance improvements.}